-Let’s get some truth out ahead of time: the developer for this title did send me a key (unrequested) when I contacted about any type of press kit/images for this posting.
-And I have not yet tried/installed the game to check it out.
-With the backlog of titles that I need to sort through, I honestly haven’t made it a priority for a few reasons.
-It’s very much in the vein of Remnants, Deadside and others- very akin to Rust/SCUM/DayZ.
-You kinda end up wondering what the motivation is to play games that are mechanically & graphically steps behind the larger titles, when they aren’t really doing anything to be different/shake things up.
+The developer for this title sent me a key (unrequested) when I contacted about a press kit or images for this website.
+With the backlog of titles that I need to sort through, I honestly haven’t made it a priority to try out for a few reasons.
+It’s very much in the vein of Remnants, Deadside, Vein, and others- very akin to Rust/SCUM/DayZ.
+You end up wondering what the motivation is to play games that are mechanically & graphically lagging behind the larger titles, when they aren’t really doing anything to be different/shake things up.

 Much of Afterinfection showcases how it’s mostly made up of the Survival Game Kit V2 from Unreal Marketplace come to life and given a new name…and zombies.
 Of course, there's nothing wrong with purchasing assets to be placeholders, but since its release in February of 2022, I’ve yet to see much to change that initial observation.
 It's also very buggy, with users reporting issues with saving files & losing progress.
 Another major criticism of the game is that the map is empty of anything to do.

 The tiny fan base is primarily motivated by & dedicated to their own privately hosted servers, as the developer’s monetary situation doesn’t permit him to host many ‘official’ public servers.
 The devs added a single-player mode, but the empty map doesn’t add much to the experience for folks.
 There is a Patreon to help defray server costs- which brings up the observation that you can entirely skip purchasing the game on Steam for $9 by just pledging Patreon for $5, which nets you a Steam key.
 (Actually on Patreon the keys are basically valued at $5 each, making them 1/$5, 2/$10, 4/$20 but then the price drops to $4 a key if you pledge $100, which nets you 25 game keys.)